lvksh/2020WN_CS545/README.md

 - Data Retrieval: Using crawling methods to crawl all the data we need for this project.
   - Historical stock open price, close price, all interesting factors for each stock.
 (Zeyuan hu)
     - 2020-10-03 kunsheng: Found an amazing crawling tools [Tushare](https://tushare.pro/register?reg=395357)
-  - Historical stock info for INDEX stock like '沪深300' (Zeyuan hu)
+  - Historical stock info for INDEX stock like '沪深300' (kunsheng)
   - Corresponding news for each stock with published date (kunsheng)
-    - 2020-09-30: Iteratively crawled some news, but the length of content and title are not the same, still needs debugging.
-    - 2020-10-03: Finishing debugging, but still need some preprocessing like word split, cleansing some words like '\n', then store them as files
     - 2020-10-14: Use Tushare to crawl all the quick news from 2019-01-01 till now, still need to assign to corresponding stocks with names or ids.
-  - Overall news about finance or stock market with published date (Ivy)
+  - Overall news about finance or stock market with published date (kunsheng)
     - 2020-10-14 kunsheng: Use Tushare to crawl all the general news from 2019-01-01 till now, save some samples in git.
 - Data Cleansing: Data from the crawling process may be messy and hard to use, so we need to preprocess the data first.